xUhEngwAng/912-notes/words.md

 + philharmonic
 > used in the names of musical groups, especially orchestras

-	- He will condcuct the Berlin Philharmonic in the final concert of the season.
+	- He will conduct the Berlin Philharmonic in the final concert of the season.
 	- the Vienna Philharmonic Orchestra.

 + vibrant